VITA Technologies

 More stories

-Mercury Systems Receives $3.2M in Orders for Digital Signal Processing Modules
+Mercury Systems Receives $2M Order for High-Performance Digital Signal Processing Modules for Radar Application

 The ACT program is focused on shorter design cycles and creating a commercial market approach to developing antenna arrays.
 This program aims to make ESAs more affordable by offering a common building block component that is digitally interconnected, reconfigurable, and readily upgradeable.
 The goal is to reduce the total cost of procurement by at least 80 percent.